 B i o g r a p h y

-Hana Mizuta-Spencer was born in 1997 and is a scholar at the Guildhall School of Music and Drama, studying for a Masters in violin performance with Professor David Takeno.
-She attended the Junior Royal Academy of Music every Saturday from the age of 8, and held a music scholarship at University College School which she attended for 6th Form.
-Previously, she held music scholarships at both St Paul's Girls' School and the Purcell School of Music.
-She has a scholarship to do her Masters in Performance at Guildhall starting in September.
+Hana Mizuta-Spencer was born in 1997 and currently lives in London.
+She was awarded a scholarship to study for an Artists' Masters in violin performance with Professor David Takeno at the Guildhall School of Music and Drama.
+She has a BA in History from University College London.
+She attended the Junior Royal Academy of Music from the age of 8, and held a music scholarship at University College School which she attended for 6th Form.
+Previously, she held music scholarships at both St Paul's Girls’ School and the Purcell School of Music.

-Hana is a passionate chamber musician and has attended the prolific chamber music course ‘MusicWorks’ for the past 4 years, run by members of the London Haydn Quartet, Robert Max and other renowned musicians.
-As a chamber musician, she has played in the Lewes Music Festival alongside Catherine Manson, and attended chamber music masterclasses with David Waterman, Richard Ireland, John York and David Strange.
-She is a member of the Mizuta Trio, which won the Dame Ruth Railton Chamber Music prize in 2014 and 2016.
-Most recently, they performed at the Clapham Omnibus, but in the past, they have given performances at the Holywell Music Room in Oxford and on BBC Radio 3.
+Hana is a passionate chamber musician and is the leader of the Zephyr Quartet, formed in 2019, consisting of other Guildhall musicians.
+She attended the prolific chamber music course ‘MusicWorks’, run by members of the London Haydn Quartet, Robert Max and other renowned musicians.
+As a chamber musician, she has performed at the Lewes Music Festival, worked with prolific musicians such as Alexander Melnikov and Catherine Mansen, and attended chamber music masterclasses with Valentin Erben, David Waterman, Richard Ireland, and David Strange.
+She has recorded Schoenberg Quartet No 1 with Maxim Calver, Sofia Kolupov and Catherine Manson.
+She was a member of the Mizuta Trio, with Sheku Kanneh-Mason and Alinka Rowe.
+They won the Dame Ruth Railton Chamber Music prize in 2014 and 2016 and performed at the Clapham Omnibus, Burgh House, the Holywell Music Room and on BBC Radio 3.